 LEGAL ADVICE AND REPRESENTATION FOR WELFARE BENEFIT APPEALS

-When the DWP, HMRC or Local Authority make a benefit decision that you do not agree with, be it about your circumstances, your abilities, or the amount of entitlement, acting in a timely manner is very important so not to lose your appeal rights.
+When the DWP, HMRC or Local Authority make a benefit decision that you do not agree with, such as refusing a claim for Personal Independence Payment, or another social security benefit, acting in a timely manner is very important so not to lose your appeal rights.
 You should take the following action without delay:

 - You have a right of appeal against a benefit decision and the “mandatory reconsideration” is the first step in the appeals procedure.